 - Proposed new award values for the relevant headings

-Reprofile requests will only be considered up until 28 days before the end of the funding and on a maximum of two occasions per annum, any requests made outside this timeframe or in excess of two times per annum will not be considered.
+Reprofile requests will only be considered up until 28 days before the end date of the funding OR 28 days before the end of an annual funding period for awards covering more than one year.
+Reprofile requests will only be considered based on a maximum of two approved reprofiles per annum, any requests made outside this timeframe or more than two times per annum will not be considered.
 All reprofiling requests are subject to Education Authority approval and as such organisations should not spend additional funding proposed as part of any request made until form approval is given by email from an Education Authority representative.

 Process for Reprofiling